dirkschumacher/listcomp/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission
+* Added "cph" field to Authros@R
+* There is no published method for list comprehensions so I did include one in DESCRIPTION.
+* Documented the return value of the exported function.